by Rebecca Pope-Ruark, Georgia Tech

 Center for Innovative Teaching and Learning

-The Institute is open to NIU faculty, instructors, and SPS and Civil Service staff.
+The Institute is open to all NIU faculty (including tenured / tenure-track, clinical, research, visiting, and instructional faculty), SPS, and Civil Service staff.
 Please register by the deadline so that we can ensure you have access to the technology used for the virtual Institute.

 Questions?
 View answers to commonly asked questions below.

-You will need a computer with speakers or headphones for the live sessions, or a smartphone (Android or iOS).
+You will need a computer with speakers or headphones or a smartphone (Android or iOS).
 You will need a webcam or microphone to share your audio or video with other participants, but this is not required.
-There is a text chat for discussion if you do not have a microphone built in to your computer or headphones.
+There is a text chat for discussion if you do not have a microphone available.
 You will also need a reliable Internet connection.

 The institute will take place via Zoom, so it would be helpful to have Zoom installed on your computer prior to the institute.